Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 And here we are in **2023**, when "_there will be no (human) programmers in five years_" (*Emad Mostaque*, CEO of Stability AI).

-... ⌛ TO BE RECAPPED AFTER FIVE YEARS :microscope:...
+... ⌛ LET'S RECAP AFTER FIVE YEARS :microscope:...